sanjdi/batcher-lib/README.md

 The **Batcher** utility is a lightweight, framework-agnostic batching engine for scenarios such as data ingestion, IoT telemetry, or event-driven systems.
 It efficiently collects items, batches them for processing, and supports both synchronous and asynchronous handlers with strict sequencing guarantees.

+#### Requirements
+The Batcher utility should be able to;
+1. Add one or more generic _types_ to a batch.
+2. Register an anonymous handler function with the batching library.
+3. Send the batch to the handler function every 500ms.
+4. Give the user to respond to errors.
+5. Unit test.
 ---

 ### Problem Context